Reguity/validate-nin/README.md

 });
 ```

-We encourage you to put the argument to `addValidator` a module in an appropriate location within the `validators`
-directory of this repository and create a pull request.
+We encourage you to put the argument of `addValidator` as a module export in a js file in an appropriate location within the `validators` directory of this repository and create a pull request.